 \citet{tan11nf} found that the spectral type of V5558 Sgr evolved from the He/N type toward the \ion{Fe}{2} type during a pre-maximum halt and then toward the He/N type again.
 The recurrent nova T Pyx also shows a similar transition to V5558 Sgr, that is, from He/N to \ion{Fe}{2}, and then to He/N again \citep{izz12ed, ede14}.

 In \citet{kat22sha}'s model, the nova has a high photospheric temperature and tenuous wind (low $\dot{M}_{\rm wind}$) having higher velocities in an early phase as shown in Figure \ref{mdot_radius_velocity}a ($T_{\rm ph}$ is not shown).
-The photospheric temperature is decreasing from 100,000 K to 10,000 K in this early phase (see Figure 2 of \citet{kat22sha}).
+The photospheric temperature decreases from 100,000 K to 10,000 K in this early phase (see Figure 2 of \citet{kat22sha}).
 These aspects are suitable for a formation of He/N nova.

-Then the temperature decreases to $T_{\rm ph}\sim 8000$ K at optical maximum, which is as low as typical nova temperatures at optical maximum.
-The wind mass loss rate becomes $\dot{M}_{\rm wind}\sim (1-2)\times 10^{-4} ~M_\sun$ yr$^{-1}$ near maximum, as massive as the mass loss rate for typical novae.
-The mass outflow velocity is also as low as $v_{\rm ph}\sim (200-300)$ km s$^{-1}$ near maximum.
+Then the temperature decreases to $T_{\rm ph}\sim 8000$ K at the optical maximum, which is as low as typical nova temperatures at optical maximum.
+The wind-mass loss rate becomes $\dot{M}_{\rm wind}\sim (1-2)\times 10^{-4} ~M_\sun$ yr$^{-1}$ near the maximum, as massive as the mass-loss rate for typical novae.
+The mass outflow velocity is also as low as $v_{\rm ph}\sim (200$--$300)$ km s$^{-1}$ near the maximum.
 These properties are consistent with a formation site of narrow line \ion{Fe}{2} features \citep{wil12}.

-In a later phase (post-maximum), the photosphere shrinks and photospheric temperature increases.
-The wind mass loss rate is decreasing and its velocity is increasing.
+In a later phase (post-maximum), the photosphere shrinks and the photospheric temperature increases.
+The wind mass-loss rate decreases, and its velocity increases.
 These features are again favorable for a formation of He/N nova.
-Thus, the evolution of He/N - \ion{Fe}{2} - He/N is naturally explained.
+Thus, the evolution of He/N -- \ion{Fe}{2} -- He/N is naturally explained.